PierreSenellart/provsql/doc/provsql.md

 `provsql.add_provenance(regclass)` user-defined function.
 See [add_provenance.sql](test/sql/add_provenance.sql) for an example.
 The table will have an extra `provsql` column added.
-This column is handled in a special way and always represent, in query results, the provenance of each tuple as a UUID.
+This column is handled in a special way and always represents, in query results, the provenance of each tuple as a UUID.

 You can then use this provenance to run computation in various semirings.